-That progress has been hard-won – especially when it comes to non-biodegradable waste.
-Synthetic rubber is a particular challenge because of the large volume of waste, durability of the material, and the hazards involved in handling and storage.
+Synthetic rubber is a perfect example.
+It’s difficult to manage because of the large volume of waste, durability of the material, and the hazards involved in handling and storage.
+Until recently, no one had the technology or infrastructure to deal with it; rubber stockpiles were standard, despite the hazards.

-Decades of concerted effort have resulted in effective rubber recycling programs.
-Your old tires will find new life as playground surfaces, floor mats, and impact resistant parking stops.
+Decades of concerted effort have culminated in effective rubber recycling programs.
+Now your old tires can find new life as playground surfaces, floor mats, or even impact resistant parking stops.

 We generate A LOT of used rubber